santoshkrsah/santosh/README.md

 ---

 ## 🌟 Deployment

-Deployed seamlessly on **Vercel** for continuous integration and fast CDN delivery.
+Seamlessly deployed on Vercel, ensuring continuous integration and ultra-fast global CDN delivery.
-Every push to the `main` branch triggers an automatic rebuild and deployment.
+Every push to the `main` or `master` branch automatically triggers a fresh build and deployment — keeping the site always up-to-date.

 ---